 This is also a great place to get a good view of the tower with a few of the boulder sculptures below it as well.

 After exploring, you can head back out to your car or back into the tower if you want to see more, but make sure to stop at the UFO guy before you leave.

 Coyote’s UFO Retrieval Service

-As you are driving out you will see the UFO retrieval service on the right hand side.
-I don’t know much about this myself but it was a fun and silly stop.
-There are vans with the logo on it, trucks pulling UFOs and even a collection of couches to relax at.
+As you are driving out, you will see the UFO retrieval service on the right-hand side.
+I don’t know much about this myself, but it was a fun and silly stop.
+There are vans with the logo on it, trucks pulling UFOs, and a collection of couches to relax at.

-In the back there is even a makeshift bar that seems like it probably has a few patrons on specific weekends.
-All in all it is a kooky stop that is worth seeing for a few minutes, especially since you are already there.
+In the back, there is even a makeshift bar that seems like it probably has a few patrons on specific weekends.
+It is a kooky stop that is worth seeing for a few minutes, especially since you are already there.

-All in all the Desert View Tower is one of the better roadside stops I have been to.
-It has unique history and something for the whole family to explore, I suggest giving it a try if you are in the area.
+All in all, the Desert View Tower is one of the better roadside stops I have been to.
+It has a unique history and something for the whole family to explore.
+I suggest giving it a try if you are in the area.